nthmost/agatephone/README.md

 # Agatephone Project: The California Zodiac of Death

+Imagine a rotary phone whose base and handset are made mostly out of solid agate.

+Now imagine this phone on a pedestal, surrounded by an ethereal glow.

+First you're going to have to learn (or remember) how to dial a rotary phone.
+Maybe you dial 0, which takes you "the operator".
+Maybe you dial 666, which takes you...somewhere else...

+The phone is a "portal" into an unseeable pocket universe, with its own rules, values, and priorities.

 ## For Artists and Patrons of the Arts

 The Agatephone is an interactive art installation that invites participants to explore themes of mortality, rebirth, and identity through the lens of California's ecosystem.
 Using a rotary phone and a receipt printer, visitors are drawn into a poetic experience that blends folklore with dark humor, offering a personalized “death horoscope” as a memento of the encounter.